marhkb/pods/README.md

 ## ⚡ Disclaimer

 Symphony is currently under heavy development.
 So be prepared for missing features and a lot of bugs.

+## 🔌 Installation

+You can grab the latest CI build from [here](https://nightly.link/marhkb/symphony/workflows/ci/main/symphony-x86_64.zip).
+Then you need to unzip the archive's content and install the application with the command `flatpak install symphony.flatpak`.